Built a PE due diligence platform inside Bain and took it from concept to revenue in 18 months.

 A few outcomes from shipped work

-I have built revenue-generating software inside Bain, co-founded a venture-backed company, and shipped the first product myself before the team existed.
+I have built revenue-generating software inside Bain, co-founded a venture-backed company, and led the hands-on product work and team-building that followed.

 Engineering, product, and founder-led GTM across 4 companies.
 Now building Luminik.